chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/conclusion.md

 ## About us

-_Design systems for Developers_ was created by [Dominic Nguyen](https://twitter.com/domyen) and [Tom Coleman](https://twitter.com/tmeasday).
+_Design Systems for Developers_ was created by [Dominic Nguyen](https://twitter.com/domyen) and [Tom Coleman](https://twitter.com/tmeasday).
 Dominic designed Storybook’s user interface, brand, and the design system.
 Tom is a member of the Storybook steering committee in frontend architecture.
 He worked on Component Story Format, addon API, parameter API.

 Expert guidance from [Kyle Suss](https://github.com/kylesuss), tech lead of Storybook’s design system, and [Michael Shilman](https://twitter.com/mshilman), creator of Storybook Docs.